 Total fiscal loss for the year if that happens… $500.

 When deciding on an income strategy for your website, just keep in mind that some ways to make money can cheapen the experience for your visitors, such as too many ads.

-My goal is for my site to be congruent with everything else I do.
-It should be the same for you.
+My goal is to keep my site congruent with everything else I do.

-I create passive income with this blog primarily through the first ways outlined below, feel free to incorporate them into your strategy for making money with your blog.
+I create passive income with this blog primarily through the methods outlined below, feel free to incorporate them into your strategy for making money with your blog.

 That being said, I don’t want to direct anybody off my site for a dumb reason (such as distracting ads).